amckennafoster/figshare-api-workshop.github.io/docs/resources/chain-api-requests.md

 layout: resource
 ---

-# Chain api calls to retrieve information
+# Chain api requests to retrieve information

 The page illustrates how to use multiple API calls to retrieve metadata or files from multiple items.
 The basic idea is to:
 1. Create a list of item ids